 You can literally help support human rights work by taking a deep breath or two.
 Ask as many people as you know to sponsor you to practice yoga on Yoga Day in April.
 Find a participating yoga studio in your area, or pull out a mat in your bedroom, community centre, school, or workplace, and see how many sun salutations you can do!
+Check out www.yogaday.ca for inspiration.

-and backwards
+bend backwards